bprovanbessell/SATfeatPy/documentation/paper_implementation_differences.md

 There are a lot of differences between the description of the features in the SATzilla paper, and the actual implementation of them.
 This documents and describes the differences.

+Pre-processing is first done by SatELite (http://minisat.se/SatELite.html).
+Apparently outdated and obsolete, but will be necessary to use to compare with versions of SATzilla.

 For all features, pre-processing, and clause reduction is performed on the clauses, before and features are computed.